SCOPE OF THIS CHAPTER

 The strategy meeting should consider:

-- Whether the child requires constant professional observation, and is so, whether the carer should be present;
+- Whether the child requires constant professional observation, and if so, whether the carer should be present;

-- Which medical clinician should oversee and co-ordinate the medical treatment of the child (to organise the number of specialists and hospital staff the child may be seeing);
+- Which practitioner should act as lead professional to oversee and co-ordinate the medical treatment of the child (to organise the number of specialists and hospital staff the child may be seeing);

 - The nature and timing of any Police investigations, including analysis of samples and covert surveillance (this will be Police led and co-ordinated);

 - The need for expert consultation;

 - The need for a merged health chronology and the individual to merge the chronologies;

 - Any particular factors, such as the child and family's race, ethnicity, language and special needs which should be taken into account;